-The above assurance opinion reflects the assessment of governance in place during normal operations in 2019/20 prior to the significant Covid-19 pandemic response in late March 2020.
-The latter clearly had an impact on business as usual in the delivery of services.
+The Covid-19 pandemic clearly had an impact on business as usual in the delivery of services.
+On 16 March 2020 Group Leaders agreed the Governance arrangements which would be triggered in the event of a Covid-19 "lockdown".
 The Council moved to Critical Service delivery at 15.30 on Friday 20 March 2020.
 This means that as a Category 1 responder the Council carries out the following three essential functions: Caring for the Vulnerable; Liaising with Resilience Partners; and Supporting Economic Recovery.

-The Council's Standing Order 19.2, i.e. decision-making responsibility delegated to the Chief Executive in consultation with the Leader, was utilised on a temporary basis during the Covid-19 pandemic incident as a more agile way of decision-making for urgent decisions within its governance arrangements.
-All formal Council and Committee meetings had been cancelled for an indefinite period, thus ensuring the safety of officers, elected members and the community.
+The move to Critical Service delivery triggered the Council's Standing Order 19.2, i.e. decision-making responsibility delegated to the Chief Executive in consultation with the Leader.
+This arrangement was utilised on a temporary basis during the Covid-19 pandemic incident as a more agile way of decision-making for urgent decisions within its governance arrangements.
+During this emergency phase, although formal Council and Committee meetings were cancelled, the Chief Executive met weekly using the virtual platforms available with the Leader and Depute Leader; the Administration and the three Group Leaders.
+Weekly meetings were also offered to each of the three political groups.
+Formal Council and Committee meetings recommenced in June 2020 using virtual means thus ensuring the safety of elected members, officers and the community.

-New innovations, business processes, and technology solutions have been embraced in order for the Council to deliver services to the community in its Category 1 responder role, and in particular for new areas of activity as part of the national response with funding provided by UK and Scottish Government as relevant.
+New innovations, business processes, and technology solutions have been embraced to enable the Council to deliver services to the community in its Category 1 responder role, and in particular for new areas of activity as part of the national response with funding provided by UK and Scottish Government as relevant.
 For example, Non Domestic Rates reliefs including the Business Grants Scheme (Administered by City of Edinburgh Council on behalf of MLC), Hardship Fund, Scottish Welfare Fund, Food Fund, Supporting Communities Fund, and Third Sector Resilience Fund.